FuelLabs/devrel-playbook/README.md

 In this tutorial you will be writing a simple token smart contract smart contract and deploying int onto Fuel's beta-3 testnet.
 By the end you will be have a good grasp of the full Fuel suite from writing basic Sway code, to using the Fuel's Rust SDK for testing and the Forc toolchain.

 ### Prerequisites (h2)
-Spell out exactly what the reader should have done before the current tutorial.
+Spell out exactly what the reader should have done or installed to be sucessful tutorial.
 Use a list with point linking to existing fuel tutorials and be specific.
+Users can easily be detered from a tutorial if they are stuck on the first step due to a missing dependancy.
 There is no need to repeat documentation that already exists for example you can simple point them to the quick start guide for installing the Fuel suite.

 **Example**
 1. Installing forc